imrehorvath/avrdis/README.md

     .dw 0x0908
 ```

-To get the complete listing with addresses and raw instruction words along with the disassebled code, use the `-l` option.
+Notice that there are a lot of not disassembled instruction words with `.dw 0xnnnn` after the `ijmp` instruction in the output!
+To get more insight, use the `-l` option.

 `$ avrdis -l foo.hex`